In this format, you must travel to a test centre to undertake your exam, where you'll be supervised in-person by an exam invigilator.

 The name on your ID must exactly match the name on your member profile with CPA Australia.
 If this does not match, please contact us at least five business days before your scheduled exam appointment to update your profile.

-Note: If you are sitting an exam in Mainland China, Hong Kong, Taiwan, Malaysia, Singapore or Vietnam, you are permitted to use your national ID card, even though no signature is present.
+Note.
+If you're sitting an exam in Mainland China, Hong Kong, Taiwan, Malaysia, Singapore or Vietnam, you can use your national ID card.

-All CPA Program exams – aside from Singapore Taxation – are open book.
-This means that you can bring your study guide and any additional study materials with you to your exam appointment.
+All CPA Program exams, except Singapore Taxation, are open book.
+This means you can bring your study guide and any additional study materials with you to your exam appointment.

-Singapore Taxation is a closed book exam, with the exception of approved Tax Acts, outlined under the recommended texts section of your study guide.
+Singapore Taxation is a closed book exam, except for approved Tax Acts, as explained under the recommended texts section of your study guide.

 Your calculator can be: